rajnandhube/Azure---Nandhu/01 New-RG-Vnet-Subnet/readme.md

-Create a New Azure Resource:
+Create a New Azure Resource Group, Vnet & Subnet.
-				                        Resource Group
-					                       Virtual Network (Subnet)